apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/high-availability/failure-simulation-and-automatic-recovery.md

    ***How the automatic recovery works***

     Every time the pod is deleted, recreation is triggered.
 And then ApeCloud MySQL automatically completes the cluster recovery and the election of a new leader.
-After the election of the leader is completed, Kubeblocks detects the new leader and updates the access link.
+After the election of the leader is completed, KubeBlocks detects the new leader and updates the access link.
 This process takes less than 30 seconds.